INSTALLATION GUIDE

 Cost vs Solid Cable Tray

-Wire cable basket is generally more expensive per metre in material cost than equivalent pressed steel perforated cable tray, but this premium must be assessed against the installation labour saving.
-The figures below are indicative market guidance to frame the trade-off — they are not a quote, and the actual installed cost varies by project, route complexity and supplier.
+Wire basket generally costs more per metre in material than equivalent pressed steel perforated tray, and that premium has to be weighed against the labour saving.
+The figures below are indicative market guidance to frame the trade-off — they are not a quote, and installed cost varies by project, route complexity and supplier.

 FactorWire basket vs perforated tray